interledger/interledger-rs/docs/CONTRIBUTING.md

 ---

 # Contributing
-Welcome to interledger.rs!
+Welcome to Interledger.rs!

 Interledger.rs is an implementation of Interledger Protocol written in Rust language.
-If you are considering to contribute to interledger.rs, please read this document first of all.
+If you are considering to contribute to Interledger.rs, please read this document first of all.

 ## Prerequisites
 You can learn some prerequisites with the following references.